Kristin Smart case: No pleas entered for ‘prime suspect’ Paul Flores, father in first court appearance

 The judge also approved the defense attorneys’ request for a protective order for Paul and Ruben Flores due to the high-profile nature of the case.

-Paul Flores remained held without bail, while bail for Ruben Flores remained set at $250,000.
+Paul Flores remained held without bail, while bail for his father Ruben remained set at $250,000.

 Paul Flores was represented by defense attorneys Robert Sanger and Sarah Sanger, while attorney Harold Mesick represented Ruben Flores.